 - Jason Williams, retired Commander, 6th Comptroller Squadron and Chief Financial Officer

-The approach to addressing Unfunded Requirements (UFRs) no longer works.
+Most organizations are using 20th century process for 21st century planning challenges.
+Whether that be the Air Force, Navy, or Army the approach to addressing military Unfunded Requirements (UFRs) no longer works.
 In a recent Decision Lens Webinar, Jason Williams, retired Commander, 6th Comptroller Squadron and Chief Financial Officer, MacDill Air Force Base discussed his experiences enhancing his Squadron’s UFR process and sharing best practices to help others take their processes from UFR 1.0 to UFR 2.0.

-Every Comptroller and FM professional working across the DoD is struggling to move past old ways and innovate.
+Every Comptroller and FM professional working across the Department of Defense is struggling to move past old ways and innovate.

 “We’re experiencing the same challenges across the services in DOD.
 The singular pain point in the process is really being able to line up true requirements in evaluating risks based on previously established goals or criterion,” said Commander Williams, during the webinar entitled “How (and Why) to Automate Your UFR Prioritization”.